A mid-century home in Portland, Oregon:

 Guest Room

-I'm all about taking chances with color from time to time but neon green was a miss.
+I'm all about taking chances with color from time to time but lime green was a miss.

 Guest Room - After